priteshrnandgaonkar/CardsStack/README.md

 }

 ```
-For listening to this call backs assign a delegate to `CardsStack`
+For listening to this call-backs assign a delegate to `CardsStack`.

 ``` swift
 cardsStack.delegate = self